kin3tics/react-subsonic/Readme.txt

 This is a simple, yet elegant front-end to subsonic written in React.

 Version History
-0.3.1
+0.3.2
+    - Updating libraries to current versions (as of 05/21/2016)
+    - Last FM Scrobbling
+        Songs that have played unprohibited for some time will submit a scrobble to the API
+    - Webkit Notifications
+        On song change a webkit notification will appear
+    - Misc
+        Changed style of current position through song to inline Removed need for 'materialize' style sheet 0.3.1
     - Missing album art now shows the album title and artist on a colored background 0.3.0